-The stainless steel Victorinox – 8-inch Chef’s Knife comes highly recommended as an ideal starter knife, and we and the online world seems to agree, making it our top pick.
+The stainless-steel Victorinox – 8-inch Chef’s Knife comes highly recommended as an ideal starter knife, and we and the online world seem to agree, making it our top pick.

 Unfortunately, it’s well above our budget but might give you some ideas to go by when choosing specifications for your starter chef knife.
-Check out our “alternatives” section below the reviews if you can’t find what you’re looking for in our top favorites.
+Check out our “alternatives” section below and read the reviews if you can’t find what you’re looking for among our top favorites.

 The company has been around since 1731 (no, that’s not a typo) and has headquarters in Germany.
-They offer a variety of series, including the “international” line and “classic” line of knives.
+They offer a variety of series, including the international and the classic knife lines.

 Ramsay has more to recommend in this video:

 You can basically pay anything you want, from $10 to $1,000 (or more).
 Chef knives under $100 will definitely get the job done.
 Paying more is more about the experience, the longevity of the knife, and some would argue that it’s like a piece of art.

 Are expensive kitchen knives worth it?
 Personally, I use a J. A. Henckels chef knife that was cost me well under $100 a decade ago and I still love it.
 It was my favorite until I discovered Santoku knives (Japanese chef knives), whose shape I prefer.
 But, that’s just my personal preference.
 We use both in my house and very happy with our investment.

 We listed our top-rated best chef knife under $100 (at the time of publishing this article) selections here.
 They hit the sweet spot for budget knives that get the job done and are basically worry free.